Haccp Training - What is Haccp?

 - Do what has been written

-- Check that what was written was done
+- Check that what was written has been done

-Risk factors in catering are known as the 5M rule (because the 5 risks begin with the letter M) or Ishikawa diagram.
+Risk factors in the restaurant industry are known as the 5M rule (because the 5 risks begin with the letter M) or Ishikawa diagram.

-Material - Material - Environment - Method - Labor
+Material - Equipment - Environment - Method - Labor

-MATERIAL: Passive vector, source of germs without maintenance
+MATERIAL: Passive vector, source of germs requiring no maintenance

 ENVIRONMENT: The premises, equipment, ventilation